dreikanter/feeder/README.md

 ## Communication

-If you have any questions or want to report a bug, please open an issue.
+If you have a question or want to report a bug, please open an issue.